wkumari/draft-wkumari-opsawg-sdi/README.md

 Internet-Draft                  template                       June 2019

+Appendix B.  Demo / proof of concept

+   This section contains a rough demo / proof of concept of the system.
+   It is only intended for illustration; presumably things like algorithms, key lengths, format / containers will provide much fodder for discussion.

    It uses OpenSSL from the command line, in production something more automated would be used.
 In this example, the unique identifier is